Heinrich Göbel: New York 1849–1893

-In New York City, Göbel opened a shop in Monroe Street.
-The title was Jewelry, Horology and Optician's Store.

-To earn more money, Göbel constructed a telescope.
-Frequently in the 1850s and 1860s he moved with his large telescope on a horse wagon to Union Square in the evening and by payment of a fee people could use his telescope to observe the stars.
+In New York City, Göbel opened a shop in Monroe Street called Jewelry, Horology and Optician's Store.
+To supplement his income, Göbel constructed a telescope.
+In the 1850s and 1860s he frequently transported his large telescope on a horse wagon to Union Square in the evening, and for a fee people could use his telescope to observe the stars.
 In litigations of the year 1893 many persons remembered the telescope-man.

-On March 23, 1865, he took the oath on the Constitution of the United States of America and was henceforth American citizen.
-The document is signed with Henry Goebel.
-The change of name took place at an unknown time after 1852.
+On March 23, 1865, he took the oath on the Constitution of the United States and was henceforth an American citizen, signing with Henry Goebel.
+The anglicisation of his name took place sometime after 1852.

-On May 9, 1865, Göbel obtained the U.S. Patent No. 47.632 "Hemmer for sewing machines."
-Probably he got the idea when thinking about how to make the sewing work of his daughter more easy.
-He was not successful in selling the patent.
+On May 9, 1865, Göbel obtained U.S. Patent No. 47632 (Hemmer for sewing machines).
+He probably got the idea when thinking about how to make the sewing work of his daughter more easy.
+However, he was not successful in monetising the patent.

 Göbel moved his shop to Grand Street 500 in 1872 and to Grand Street 468 in 1877.